 - Partner with the Citadel Mall and other private developers to implement depaving, floodplain restoration, wetlands protection/restoration, tree planting, and pilot GI improvements. - Incorporate "Water Smart Park" concepts into the next park construction or retrofit as a pilot.
-Opportunities include the Citadel Mall redevelopment, Church Creek Basin, Fire Station and memorial, Sam Rittenberg redevelopment at Old Towne Road or elsewhere, the Greenway, DuWap area, and many others. - Increase wetland preservation/restoration and floodplain management as part of West Ashley Circle development. - Implement the findings of the Church Creek and DuWap Drainage Studies. - Implement a green infrastructure retrofit into an existing West Ashley street. - Plant more trees
+Opportunities include the Citadel Mall redevelopment, Church Creek Basin, Fire Station and memorial, Sam Rittenberg redevelopment at Old Towne Road or elsewhere, the Greenway, DuWap area, and many others. - Increase wetland preservation/restoration and floodplain management as part of West Ashley Circle development. - Implement the findings of the Church Creek and DuWap Drainage Studies. - Implement a green infrastructure retrofit into an existing West Ashley street. - Implement flood control and drainage improvements with traditional stormwater management techniques coupled with green infrastructure practices. - Plant more trees